 Investors will not receive a charitable tax deduction for investing in a Note.
 In general, interest earned on the Notes is taxable as ordinary income to the investor, regardless of whether it is paid by check or reinvested and added to the principal amount of the Note.
-The repayment of principal on maturity is not taxable.
+The repayment of principal on maturity is not taxable; however if you experience an event that causes the basis in your Note or previously taxed interest to be reduced, you may have taxable income upon the return of principal or previously taxed interest.